 The Center for Indian Studies was established at Black Hills State University by an act of the South Dakota Legislature.
-The mandates of the Center include serving as the administrative unit for academic programs in American Indian Studies, promote awareness of American Indian cultures, value systems, and social problems among both Indian people themselves and members of the larger society and more...
+The mandates of the Center include serving as the administrative unit for academic programs in American Indian Studies and promote awareness of American Indian cultures, value systems, and social problems among both Indian people themselves and members of the larger society.

 Our mission is to help you become a better writer.
 Rather than offering editing services, we work with you to strengthen all aspects of your writing process to help you gain confidence in writing and in the texts that you produce.
 With that in mind, we begin where you do.